Thinking Of Copying Plans?

 - Most builders spend large sums of money developing their designs and guard their copyright jealously.
 If you get caught you could be up for thousands of dollars for breach of copyright.
 Tens of thousands if you go to court.

-- A court won’t only consider the whole plan, they can still find in the builders favour if substantial portions are the same.
+- A court won’t only consider the whole plan, they can still find in the builders favour if substantial amount is the same.

-- Most reputable builders know the risks of breach of copyright and being made a co-defendant in a legal case and won’t be involved.
+- Most reputable builders know the risks of breach of copyright and being made a co-defendant in a legal case and won’t want to build your house.

 - If you find a builder who will build to the plan he is unlikely to be reputable.
 Do you really want your house built by a dodgy builder?